John D. Lavelle: Lavelle's modifications to the rules of engagement

 Lavelle sent word to his fighter units that if their planes were shot at, they were to shoot back.
 They shouldn't wait for the SAMs to become operational and start shooting their 'flying telephone poles.'
 The fighter pilots were told to hit transporters and SAM sites under construction.
 Lavelle viewed such pre-emptive actions essential due to changes in North Vietnamese air defense tactics.
 As a subcommittee of the House Armed Services Committee would later report:

 In late 1971, the North Vietnamese took several actions which vastly improved and augmented their tracking capability.
 The most important was netting of their early warning and surveillance radar and their anti-aircraft artillery radar with SAM missiles.
 In that netted mode, the Fan Song (radars) which alerted U.S. pilots to the surveillance never came up, as the surveillance could all be conducted with the other radars.
 General Lavelle believed that, with those mutually supporting radar systems transmitting tracking data to the firing sites, the SAM missile system was activated at U.S. aircraft at any time they were over North Vietnam.

-The Joint Chiefs of Staff in 1970 had restated the basic protective reaction authority, empowering fighters "to strike any SAM anti-aircraft artillery site in North Vietnam below 20 degrees north which fired at or was activated against US aircraft conducting missions over Laos or North Vietnam."
+The JCS in 1970 had restated the basic protective reaction authority, empowering fighters "to strike any SAM anti-aircraft artillery site in North Vietnam below 20 degrees north which fired at or was activated against US aircraft conducting missions over Laos or North Vietnam."

 Lavelle said his deputy was also to relax the rules of engagement during a conference in Honolulu in January 1972.
-Lavelle did not attend himself but sent his vice commander, Maj.
-Gen. Winton W. Marshall.
-Lieutenant General (later General) John W. Vogt, Jr., director of the Joint Staff, told Marshall that "field commanders were, in the opinion of the Chairman of the Joint Chiefs of Staff, not nearly as aggressive as they should have been."
-The Chairman of the Joint Chiefs of Staff was Admiral Thomas H. Moorer, a naval aviator who had flown in World War II.
+Lavelle did not attend himself, but sent his vice commander, Major general Winton W. Marshall.
+Lieutenant general John W. Vogt, Jr., director of the Joint Staff, told Marshall that "field commanders were, in the opinion of the Chairman of the Joint Chiefs of Staff [Moorer], not nearly as aggressive as they should have been."
 In a written statement submitted to the Senate, Lavelle said that Marshall reported that Vogt said that "field commanders had not been flexible enough in the use of existing authorities" and that "JCS would not question our aiming points (targets) on protective reaction strikes."